 Primary power supply is via standard PIM and converter bricks.
 Secondary power supplies are located on mezzanines.

-Input Data Reception and Fan Out
+Input Data Reception

 L1Topo receives data from the L1Calo processors and the Muons via optical fibres.
 The bitrate is specified to 11.2 and 12.8Gb/s data rate, so as to be compliant with all data sources.
 The data are required to be 8b/10b coded data streams.
 Each fibre carries a net data volume of 224 (or 256 respectively) bits of data per bunch tick.

 The input fibres to L1Topo are organised into 4 ribbons of 72 fibres each.
 They are routed to L1Topo via the rear of the ATCA shelf, where a rear transition module provides mechanical support.
-Optical connections between the fibres and L1Topo are made by fourfour 72-way MTO connectors, mounted in Zone 3 of the ATCA backplane.
+Optical connections between the fibres and L1Topo are made by four 72-way Multi-fibre Push-On/Pull-Off (MPO) connectors, mounted in Zone 3 of the ATCA backplane.
 These connectors allow L1Topo to be inserted into, and extracted from, the shelf without the need to handle individual ribbon connections.

-On the L1Topo side of the MTO connectors, 20 optical ribbons (each comprising 12 fibres) carry the signals to 20 MiniPOD receivers.
+On the L1Topo side of the MPO connectors, 20 optical ribbons (each comprising 12 fibres) carry the signals to 20 MiniPOD receivers.
 These perform optical to electrical conversion.
 They are mounted on board, around the Processor FPGAs, to minimise the length of the multi-Gb/s PCB tracks required to transmit their output.

 Processor FPGA